MileHacker Logo

 Taxis

 Taxis offer a convenient and direct way to travel around Skopelos, especially for shorter distances or when carrying luggage.
-Licensed taxis are typically silver-colored vehicles with a specialive taxi sign on the roof.
+Licensed taxis are typically silver-colored vehicles with a specialive taxi a sign on the car's roof.
 They display their license number.
 You can hail them on the street, especially in Skopelos Town or Glossa, or find them at designated taxi stands near the port.
 Calling a taxi over the phone is also an option.
 During peak season or late evenings, taxis can be in high demand.

 Taxi Fares & Payments